WebexCC-SA/TS-2025/docs/main/AIAgentTrack_Mission1.md

     ![profiles](../graphics/Lab1/5-Agent_Login.gif)

-4. Dial the support number assigned to your **<span class="attendee-id-placeholder">Your_Attendee_ID</span>_Channel** channel, and during the conversation with the virtual agent, ask about restaurants in Dallas or places to visit to explore historical sites.
+4. Dial the support number assigned to your **<span class="attendee-id-placeholder">Your_Attendee_ID</span>_Channel** channel, and during the conversation with the virtual agent, ask about restaurants, bars or tourist attractions in Dallas.
+Test the reservation action by providing all the details required by the AI Agent, you should receive a confirmation SMS (US numbers only).

 5. Any time during conversation request to connect you with a live agent.
 The call will be transferred to your agent.